bodo-ai/Bodo/docs/docs/api_docs/BodoSQL.md

     Compute the number of non-NULL entries in a window.

+#### COUNT_IF

+-   `COUNT_IF(BOOLEAN_COLUMN_EXPRESSION)`

+    Compute the number of `true` entries in a boolean column.

 #### LEAD
--   `LEAD(COLUMN_EXPRESSION, N)`
+-   `LEAD(COLUMN_EXPRESSION, [N], [FILL_VALUE])`

-    Returns the row that follows the current row by N. If there are fewer than N rows the follow the current row in the window, it returns `NULL`.
-N must be a literal non-negative integer.
+    Returns the row that follows the current row by N. If N is not specified, defaults to 1.
+If FILL_VALUE is not specified, defaults to `NULL`.
+If
+    there are fewer than N rows the follow the current row in the window, it returns FILL_VALUE.
+N must be a literal non-negative integer if specified.
+FILL_VALUE must be a scalar if specified.
+Note: at this time Bodo does not support the `IGNORE NULLS` keyword.

     This function cannot be used with `ROWS BETWEEN`.

 #### LAG
--   `LAG(COLUMN_EXPRESSION, N)`
+-   `LAG(COLUMN_EXPRESSION, [N], [FILL_VALUE])`

-    Returns the row that precedes the current row by N. If there are fewer than N rows the precede the current row in the window, it returns `NULL`.
-N must be a literal non-negative integer.
+    Returns the row that precedes the current row by N. If N is not specified, defaults to 1.
+If FILL_VALUE is not specified, defaults to `NULL`.
+If
+    there are fewer than N rows the precede the current row in the window, it returns FILL_VALUE.
+N must be a literal non-negative integer if specified.
+FILL_VALUE must be a scalar if specified.
+Note: at this time Bodo does not support the `IGNORE NULLS` keyword.

     This function cannot be used with `ROWS BETWEEN`.